Ackee-Blockchain/2025-workshop-fuzzing/WINDOWS_INSTALLATION.md

 The installation may fail and ask you to install the C++ build tool.

-Download the C++ build tool from suggested url(microsoft) and run the installation tool.
+Download the C++ build tool from the suggested URL (Microsoft) and run the installation tool.

 When installing the build tool, do not forget to select `Desktop development with C++`.